Cataland: Why the Fuss?: Coxeter and Artin systems

+\begin{mywarning*} While we used boldface above to distinguish between the simple generators $s\in \sref$ and the corresponding generator $\bs \in \asref$, we usuall do not distinguish between these two generating sets if there is no risk of confusion.
+When confusion may arise, we still use boldface to distinguish elements $\bw \in \Artinmon$ and $w \in W$. \nathanside{This is great notation.
+It even comes with a 90 day warranty.} \end{mywarning*}

-\begin{example} To illustrate our definitions and results, we will use the running example of the symmetric group on three letters.
-This group is the Coxeter group $A_2$ with simple generators~$\sref =\{s,t\}$ that correspond to the simple transpositions $s = (12)$ and $t = (23)$.
-The third reflection is denoted by $u = (13)$, giving
+\begin{example} When~$W$ is the \defn{symmetric group} $\WA$,~$\Artingrp$ is the \defn{braid group} $\Braidgrp_n$, and $\Artinmon$ is the \defn{positive braid monoid} $\BA$.
+We often illustrate definitions and results using the running example of the symmetric group on three letters $\WA[3]$, which is the Coxeter group (of type~$A_2$ as given in \Cref{sec:classification}) generated by the simple reflections $\sref=\{s,t\}$ corresponding to the transpositions $s = (12)$ and $t = (23)$.
+We denote the third transposition by $u = (13)$, which completes the set of reflections